-The Beatles filmed promotional footage for their forthcoming single Hello, Goodbye at London’s Saville Theatre on this day.
+The Beatles filmed promotional footage for their forthcoming single ‘Hello, Goodbye’ at London’s Saville Theatre on this day.

 Without an audience present, they mimed to the song on stage.
 At the time the theatre was still leased by NEMS Enterprises, despite the recent death of Brian Epstein.

-Paul McCartney was the director of the three promo clips made, using different costumes for each.
+Different costumes were used for each of the clips.
 For the first The Beatles wore their Sgt Pepper uniforms before a psychedelic backdrop.
 The clip also had cutaways of the group waving to the camera in their 1963 collarless suits, and some dancing girls wearing Hawaiian costumes in the finale.

 The second clip had The Beatles in their normal (for 1967, at least) clothes, with the dancing girls again appearing in the finale.
 The third was made of outtakes from the first two clips, plus footage of The Beatles dancing the Twist.

 - 2023: The Beatles’ Now And Then becomes their 18th UK number one single

 - 2022: Paul McCartney announces The 7″ Singles Box